 - What is the prognosis for cardiovascular disease?

 - Find a local Cardiologist in your town

-The diagnosis of heart disease begins by taking the patient's history.
+The diagnosis of cardiovascular disease begins by taking the patient's history.
 The health care professional needs to understand the patient's symptoms and this may be difficult.
-Often, health professionals ask about chest pain, but the patient may deny having pain because they describe their symptoms as pressure or heaviness.
+Often, health professionals ask about chest pain, but the patient may deny having pain because they perceive their symptoms as pressure or heaviness.
 As well, words may have different meanings.
 The patient may describe their discomfort as sharp, meaning intense, while the health care professional may understand that term to mean stabbing.
 For that reason, it is important for the patient to be allowed to take the time to describe the symptoms in their own words and have the health care professional try to clarify the terms being used.

 The circumstances surrounding the symptoms are also important.
 Are the symptoms brought on by activity?
 Do they get better with rest?
-Since they began, is less activity required to provoke the symptoms?
+Since symptoms began, does less activity provoke onset of the symptoms?
 Do the symptoms wake the patient?
 These are questions that may help decide wither the angina is stable, progressing, or becoming unstable.

 - With stable angina, the activity that is required to initiate the symptoms does not fluctuate.
 For example, a patient may state that their symptoms are brought on by climbing up two flights of stairs or walking one mile.